Thephelpster/CI_PP3_BS/README.md

 All referances to Star Trek came from the TV show.

 ## Code and Design
-* Stack Over FLow - for the slow typing function basics. https://stackoverflow.com/questions/4099422/printing-slowly-simulate-typing
+* Stack Over Flow - for the slow typing function basics. https://stackoverflow.com/questions/4099422/printing-slowly-simulate-typing

 * Youtube - video for the starting point for my Battleship game.